misterdev/baselines/torch_training/Multi_Agent_Training_Intro.md

 - 3 *Deviate Right*: Exactly the same as deviate left but for right turns.
 - 4 *Stop*: This action causes the agent to stop, this is necessary to avoid conflicts in multi agent setups (Not needed for navigation).

+## Shortest path predictor
+With multiple agents alot of conlflicts will arise on the railway network.
+These conflicts arise because different agents want to occupie the same cells at the same time.
+Due to the nature of the railway network and the dynamic of the railway agents (can't turn around), the conflicts have to be detected in advance in order to avoid them.
+If agents are facing each other and don't have any options to deviate from their path it is called a *deadlock*.
+Therefore we introduce a simple prediction function that predicts the most likely (here shortest) path of all the agents.
+Furthermore, the prediction is withdrawn if an agent stopps and replaced by a prediction that the agent will stay put.
+The predictions allow the agents to detect possible conflicts before they happen and thus performe counter measures.
+*ATTENTION*: This is a very basic implementation of a predictor.
+It will not solve all the problems because it always predicts shortest paths and not alternative routes.
+It is up to you to come up with much more clever predictors to avod conflicts!

 ## Tree Observation
 Flatland offers three basic observations from the beginning.
 We encourage you to develop your own observations that are better suited for this specific task.